 - The ever-persistent "You criticize X, but you're using something provided by X!" argument.

 - Richard Dawkins in The God Delusion illustrated a striking example used by a member of the Cult of John Frum, a real-world Cargo Cult.
 The cults have numerous forms, such as those that proclaim Frum is the King of America and that he will come in an apocalyptic cataclysm with deliverance and tons of material goods.
-A researcher asked a believer, "Isn't nineteen years a long time to wait for John Frum?"
-The believer replied, "If the white man can wait two thousand years for Jesus Christ..."
+A researcher asked a believer, "Isn't 19 years a long time to wait for John Frum?"
+The believer replied: "If the white man can wait two thousand years for Jesus Christ..."

 Looks like this fallacy but is not:

-- Double Think.
+- Doublethink.
 At first, ignoring the speaker's hypocrisy seems to mean accepting any contradictory actions he performs.
-However, accepting Tu Quoque as a fallacy does not mean accepting all Double Think spewed out by hypocrites and abusers of Screw the Rules, I Make Them! as logically valid.
+However, accepting Tu Quoque as a fallacy does not mean accepting all Doublethink spewed out by hypocrites and abusers of Screw the Rules, I Make Them! as logically valid.
 Tu Quoque is when the speaker's hypocrisy is used to discredit any objective real-world facts he says, but Doublethink means accepting all logically fallacious contradictions he says.

-- About the earlier "You criticize X, but you're using something by X" argument: If this is used to discredit any facts he says, then it is wrong (for example, you support human rights but continue to use Apple products that you know were made through Chinese slave labor.
+- About the earlier "You criticize X, but you're using something by X" argument: if this is used to discredit any facts he says, then it is wrong (for example, you support human rights but continue to use Apple products that you know were made through Chinese slave labor.
 That does not mean you are automatically wrong about your human rights opinions).
 If this is used to point out that the speaker's recommendations should not yet be trusted, then it isn't AHTQ.
-(For example, it is not a fallacy if you ask first why Luddites keep using computers instead of living an all-natural example.
+(For example, it is not a fallacy if you ask first why Luddites keep using computers instead of living without such things.
 If the conclusion is that "this hypocrite can't be trusted", then it can bring up a valid question.
 If this is used to mean "Luddites are completely wrong about everything", then it is AHTQ).